MicrosoftDocs/win32/desktop-src/SecAuthN/initializesecuritycontext--schannel.md

 _phCredential_ `[in, optional]`

 A handle to the credentials returned by [AcquireCredentialsHandle (Schannel)](acquirecredentialshandle--schannel.md).
 This handle is used to build the [security context](../secgloss/s-gly.md).
 The **InitializeSecurityContext (Schannel)** function requires at least OUTBOUND credentials on the first call.
-On subsequent calls, this can be `NULL` as the credentials are captured in the context during the first call.
-So, the security packages will ignore _phCredential_ on later calls.
+On subsequent calls, this can be `NULL`.

 _phContext_ `[in, optional]`